Ragerlab/Script_for_Cytokine-Signature-Clusters-as-a-Tool-to-Compare-Changes-associated-with-Tobacco-Product-/README.md

 - Note that this version isn't in the manuscript!

 ## Cytokine Demographics Distribution Comparison (Table S6)
-Running Wilcoxon Rank Sum test and stratifying subjects based on the demographic variable of interest (race, ethnicity, sex, age, or bmi) further stratifying compartment to determine how cytokine distributions varied for each variable.
+Running Wilcoxon Rank Sum tests and stratifying subjects based on the demographic variable of interest (race, ethnicity, sex, age, or bmi) further stratifying compartment to determine how cytokine distributions varied for each variable.

 ## Individual Cytokine Rankings (not in manuscript)
 - Gave each cigarette or e-cigarette smoker a score based on the amount of deviation from baseline for each cytokine .